MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-openliberty-java-app-with-maven-plugin.md

 ---
-title: Deploy a Open Liberty Web App to Azure App Service with Maven
+title: Deploy an Open Liberty Web App to Azure App Service with Maven
 description: Learn how to deploy a Open Liberty App to App Service on Linux using the Maven Plugin for Azure Web App.
 services: app-service
 documentationcenter: java
 ms.date: 01/13/2022
 ms.service: app-service
 ms.topic: article
-ms.custom:
+ms.custom: devx-track-java, devx-track-javaee, devx-track-javaee-liberty
 #Customer intent: As a Java developer, I want to deploy MicroProfile apps to Azure so that I don't have to deal with app server configuration and management.
 ---

-# Deploy a Open Liberty Micro Web App to Azure App Service with Maven
+# Deploy an Open Liberty Micro Web App to Azure App Service with Maven

 In this quickstart, you'll use the [Maven Plugin for Azure App Service Web Apps](https://github.com/microsoft/azure-maven-plugins/blob/develop/azure-webapp-maven-plugin/README.md) to deploy a Open Liberty application to [Azure App Service on Linux](/azure/app-service/containers/).
 You'll want to choose Java SE deployment over [Tomcat and WAR files](/azure/app-service/containers/quickstart-java) when you want to consolidate your app's dependencies, runtime, and configuration into a single deployable artifact.